bee-queue/bee-queue/README.md

 #### ready

-Instead of listening to this event, consider calling `ready([cb])`, which returns a Promise that resolves once the Queue is ready.
+Instead of listening to this event, consider calling `Queue#ready([cb])`, which returns a Promise that resolves once the Queue is ready.
 If the Queue is already ready, then the Promise will be already resolved.

 ```js
 queue.on('ready', function () {